-Jon'lethia Adams, a five-year resident of Greenbelt, originally from the Jersey Shore and Carlos King, a native Washingtonian, are happy to announce their engagement.
-The bride-to-be is a graduate of Bowie State University, Bowie and attended Catholic University in Washington, D.C.
+Jon'lethia Adams, a five-year resident of Greenbelt, originally from the Jersey Shore and Carlos King, a native Washingtonian, are happy to announce their engage- The bride-to-be is a graduate of Bowie State University, Bowie and attended Catholic University in Washington, D.C.
 She is employed at Children's Hospital as a Family Service Associate.
 The bridegroom is a graduate of Washington Bible College in Lanham and is currently working on his post rehabilitation certification.
 He is employed as a certified personal trainer and nutritional consultant at a fitness studio in Reston and a fitness center in Bowie.
 Carlos surprised Jon'lethia with a romantic proposal while canoeing on the Potomac in Washington, D.C.
 Jon'lethia, her eight-year-old son Isaac and Carlos will happily unite as one family on January 1, 2007.
 The new family will make their home in Greenbelt after Jon'lethia and Carlos return from a Caribbean honeymoon.
-3215 Powder Mill Road, Beltsville/Adelphi with Pat Tompkins, worship associate Are you searching for true security?
+Paint Branch Unitarian Universalist Church 3215 Powder Mill Road, Beltsville/Adelphi Phone: 301-937-3666 www.pbuuc.org Welcomes you to our open, nurturing community October 22, 10 a.m.
+Founder's Day "Trusting the Voyage: Images of Quest and Hope" by Richard W. Kelley, minister emeritus and Jaco ten Hove, co-minister with Pat Tompkins, worship associate - Barbara W. and Jaco B. ten Hove, co-ministers Are you searching for true security?